MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionhandler_publishingsettings.md

-public void SetPublishingFormatJson(bool isPublishingFormatJson)  |  whether or not the returned pl is in json format (xml format is more widely accepted and is the default). public void SetPreLicenseUserEmail(const std::string& preLicenseUserEmail)  |  Sets pre-license user. public const std::string& GetPreLicenseUserEmail() const  |  Gets the pre-license user. public void SetPublishingLicenseForRepublish(const std::vector\<uint8_t\>& serializedPublishingLicense)  |  Sets the serialized publishing license for republishing. public void SetProtectionHandlerForRepublish(const std::shared_ptr\<ProtectionHandler\>& protectionHandler)  |  Sets the protectionHandler to generating of publishing license for offline republishing. public const std::vector\<uint8_t\>& GetPublishingLicenseForRepublish() const  |  Gets the serialized republishing license. public void SetRequestPreLicense(std::shared_ptr\<PublishingUseLicenseRequest\> publishingUseLicenseRequest)  |  Setting this will cause the publishing request to include a pre-license. public std::shared_ptr\<PublishingUseLicenseRequest\> GetPreLicenseRequest() const  |  Gets the pre-license request. public std::string GetApplicationScenarioId() const  |  Gets the scenario Id provided by the application which is used to correlation with the server. public void SetApplicationScenarioId(std::string applicationScenarioId)  |  Sets the scenario Id provided by the application.
+public void SetPublishingFormatJson(bool isPublishingFormatJson)  |  whether or not the returned pl is in json format (xml format is more widely accepted and is the default). public void SetPreLicenseUserEmail(const std::string& preLicenseUserEmail)  |  Sets pre-license user. public const std::string& GetPreLicenseUserEmail() const  |  Gets the pre-license user. public void SetPublishingLicenseForRepublish(const std::vector&lt;uint8_t&gt;& serializedPublishingLicense)  |  Sets the serialized publishing license for republishing. public void SetProtectionHandlerForRepublish(const std::shared_ptr&lt;ProtectionHandler&gt;& protectionHandler)  |  Sets the protectionHandler to generating of publishing license for offline republishing. public const std::vector&lt;uint8_t&gt;& GetPublishingLicenseForRepublish() const  |  Gets the serialized republishing license. public void SetRequestPreLicense(std::shared_ptr&lt;PublishingUseLicenseRequest&gt; publishingUseLicenseRequest)  |  Setting this will cause the publishing request to include a pre-license. public std::shared_ptr&lt;PublishingUseLicenseRequest&gt; GetPreLicenseRequest() const  |  Gets the pre-license request. public std::string GetApplicationScenarioId() const  |  Gets the scenario Id provided by the application which is used to correlation with the server. public void SetApplicationScenarioId(std::string applicationScenarioId)  |  Sets the scenario Id provided by the application.